ValentinMargraf/ActiveLearningPipelines/README.md

 ## 📈 Fit an Active Learning Pipeline

 Fit an ALP on dataset with openmlid 31, using a random forest and margin sampling.
+You can find similar example code snippets in
+**examples/**.

 ```python
 from sklearn.metrics import accuracy_score